pycage/shellfish/doc/tutorial/layout-size.md

 # The Bounding Box

-Since the `width` and `height` properties are size constraints rather than absolute size values, they cannot be used for determining an elements true size in general.
+Since the `width` and `height` properties are size constraints rather than absolute size values, they cannot be used for determining an element's true size in general.

 Every element has the read-only `bbox` property containing the element's bounding box for accessing the actual size and position on screen.